-Subject to the Superannuation Laws and the Fund retaining its Complying SMSF status, where a Member of the Fund dies the following Death Benefits may become payable by the Trustee of the Fund:
+Subject to the Superannuation Laws and the Fund retaining its Complying SMSF status, where a Member of the Fund dies the following Death Benefits may become payable by the Trustee of the Fund provided:

-- a) A Member of a Fund may make a SMSF Will or Binding Death Benefit Nomination, in the form or manner as prescribed under the Definitions of those terms, which if accepted by the Trustee, will legally bind current and future Trustees on how a deceased Member's superannuation benefits are to be paid.
-This may include: - i. the payment of a lump sum to a dependant or to the Members legal personal representative; - ii. the payment of an income stream of dependants of the Member, whether singly, jointly or as a group; - iii. limiting any payments to a deceased Member's bloodline or lineage, whether directly or indirectly through the deceased Member's legal estate; - iv. whether an existing auto-reversionary pension, if the reversionary beneficiary is alive, takes precedence over any SMSF Will or Binding Death Benefit Nomination; - v. the appointment of a superannuation professional to advise upon, help manage and administer the deceased Member's SMSF estate; and - vi. any other thing or matter agreed between the Trustee and the Member to form part of the Member's binding SMSF Will or Binding Death Benefit Nomination. - b) Where a Member of the Fund dies and there is a SMSF Will, a Binding Death Benefit Nomination or a non-binding set of instructions in force for the Member, the Trustee is to make and pay the Member's Superannuation Benefits in accordance with the relevant death benefit document but is not bound by non-binding wishes.
-This includes subject to the Superannuation Laws, the payment of Superannuation Lump Sums and Superannuation Income Streams to the deceased Member's Dependants, the Member's Legal Personal Representative or the deceased Member's Legal Estate or any other person or entity authorised under the Superannuation Laws including a charity and any person or entity that the recipient death benefit beneficiary nominates; - c) Where a person who is a Member of the Fund dies and there is no SMSF Will or Binding Death Benefit Nomination in force for the Member the Trustee has sole discretion to pay, subject to the Superannuation Laws, the Member's Superannuation Benefits as one or more Superannuation Lump Sums or Superannuation Income Streams or combination of both to the deceased Member's Dependants, the Member's Legal Personal Representative or the deceased Member's Legal Estate or any other person or entity authorised under the Superannuation Laws.
-If the Member has provided the Trustee with a non-binding set of instructions the Trustee may take into account, the wishes of the Member in distributing the deceased Member's Superannuation Benefits but is not required to do so.
-In so doing the Trustee of the Fund is to consider the potential beneficiaries of the deceased member however, provided the Trustee has taken advice from a SMSF estate planning specialist, the Trustee retains the power to distribute in accordance with any such advice;
+- a) Where a person who is a Member of the Fund dies and there is a valid set of Binding Death Benefit Directions or a non-binding set of instructions in force for the Member, the Trustee must pay the Member's Superannuation Benefits in accordance with the Binding Death Benefit Directions or a non-binding set of instructions.
+This includes subject to the Superannuation Laws, the payment of Superannuation Lump Sums and Superannuation Income Streams to the deceased Member's Dependants, the Member's Legal Personal Representative or the deceased Member's Legal Estate or any other person or entity authorised under the Superannuation Laws including a charity. - b) Where a person who is a Member of the Fund dies and there is no Binding Death Benefit Directions or a non-binding set of instructions in force for the Member the Trustee has sole discretion to pay, subject to the Superannuation Laws, the Member's Superannuation Benefits as one or more Superannuation Lump Sums or Superannuation Income Streams or combination of both to the deceased Member's Dependants, the Member's Legal Personal Representative or the deceased Member's Legal Estate or any other person or entity authorised under the Superannuation Laws.
+If the Member has provided the Trustee with a non-binding set of instructions the Trustee may take into account, the wishes of the Member in distributing the deceased Member's Superannuation Benefits but is not required to do so. - c) Where a Member has an Auto Reversionary Income Stream or Bloodline Pension with an auto reversion transferrable to a Dependant or Bloodline Dependant of the Member, created pursuant to the provisions of the Pension Income Stream or, alternatively, by the Binding Death Benefit Directions or a non-binding set of instructions, then subject to the Superannuation Laws and the terms and conditions of the Income Stream, the Trustee shall transfer the deceased

-- d) Where a Member has an Auto Reversionary Income Stream or Pension with an auto reversion transferrable to a Dependant of the Member, created pursuant to the rules of the Pension Income Stream or, alternatively, by a SMSF Will, a Binding Death Benefit Nomination or a non-binding set of instructions, then subject to the Superannuation Laws and the terms and conditions of the Income Stream, the Trustee shall transfer the deceased Member's Income Stream or Pension to the Auto-Reversionary Beneficiary as soon as practicable after the Member's death.
+Member's Income Stream or Pension to the Auto-Reversionary Beneficiary as soon as practicable after the Member's death.
 Upon this auto-reversionary event, amounts standing the credit of the deceased Member's Auto-Reversionary Pension are not to be considered as Member Superannuation Benefits but the Superannuation Benefits of the Auto-Reversionary Beneficiary.
 Subject to the terms and conditions of an Auto-Reversionary Income Stream or Pension and the Superannuation Laws at that time, the Auto-Reversionary Pension may be transferred to another Auto-Reversionary Beneficiary upon the death of the first or latter Auto-Reversionary Beneficiary.

-Such a transfer may be jointly or severally amongst nominated Auto-Reversionary Beneficiaries or class of Auto-Reversionary Beneficiaries. transfer process may continue on until there are no more pension benefits to be paid; - e) The Trustee or the Trustee may limit to whom or what the Death Benefit Dependants that the Member's Superannuation Benefits may be paid to, except where there is an effective SMSF Will or Binding Death Benefit Nomination in place.
-This includes any Superannuation Benefits to be paid to a deceased Member's Legal Estate or only to bloodline or lineage of the Member.
+d) The Trustee or the Leading Member may limit to whom or what the Death Benefit Dependants that the Member's Superannuation Benefits may be paid to such as the Family Lineage of the Leading Member except where there is an effective Binding Death Benefit Direction in place.
+This includes any Superannuation Benefits to be paid to a deceased Member's Legal Estate.
+To limit the Death Benefits Dependants that the Member's Superannuation Benefits may be paid to the Trustee must first hold a Trustee Meeting and notify all Members of any Trustee resolution on the matter.